cds-snc/canadalogin-user-selfservice-webapp/README.md

 # GC Sign in

-Provides a modern and accessible React front-end built on top of the [GC Design System](https://github.com/cds-snc/gcds-components), and a supporting FastAPI back-end API that integrates with the IBM Verify SaaS to enable OIDC single sign-on flows including Sign Up with password+MFA, Sign in and Management of a user's profile.
+Provides a modern and accessible React front-end built with the [GC Design System](https://github.com/cds-snc/gcds-components), and a supporting FastAPI back-end API that integrates with the IBM Verify SaaS to enable OIDC single sign-on flows including Sign Up with password+MFA, Sign in and Management of a user's profile.

 ## Overview